joelkoomson2/joelkoomson2/README.md

 **`Digital Nomad (Devloper/Scholar/Visionary)`**

 I'm an aspiring software developer and student at Georgia State University, establishing my digital footprint every step, every day.
 All influential men and women are refined and developed, and being in a competitive field only makes me eager to perfect my craft.
-I have a never-ending passion for learning, and I hopeto  build tools to impact the world markets.
+I have a never-ending passion for learning, and I hope to build tools to impact the world markets.
 My educational growth and professional growth are at the core of my character, and fuel my passion to one day attain a coveted PhD or just read books for 5 years. ---->🎓

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->